Publications

 ETHICS AND DISSEMINATION: Ethical approval for the survey has been attained (HC220536).
 The TARGET guideline will be disseminated widely in partnership with stakeholders to maximise adoption and improve reporting of these studies.

 Divakaran, Sanjay, Anna K Krawisz, Eric A Secemsky, and Shashi Kant.
 (2023) 2023.
-“Sex and Racial Disparities in Peripheral Artery Disease”.
+“Sex and Racial Disparities in Peripheral Artery Disease.”.
 Arteriosclerosis, Thrombosis, and Vascular Biology 43 (11): 2099-2114. https://doi.org/10.1161/ATVBAHA.123.319399.

 Several studies have shown that women and racial and ethnic minority patients are at increased risk of developing lower extremity peripheral artery disease and suffering adverse outcomes from it, but a knowledge gap remains regarding the underlying causes of these increased risks.
 Both groups are more likely to be underdiagnosed, have poorly managed contributory comorbidities, and incur disparities in treatment and management postdiagnosis.
 Opportunities for improvement in the care of women and racial and ethnic minorities with peripheral artery disease include increased rates of screening, higher rates of clinical suspicion (particularly in the absence of typical symptoms of intermittent claudication), and more aggressive risk factor management before and after the diagnosis of peripheral artery disease.

 Sau, Arunashis, Sharan Kapadia, Sayed Al-Aidarous, James Howard, Afzal Sohaib, Markus B Sikkel, Ahran Arnold, et al. (2023) 2023.
-“Temporal Trends and Lesion Sets for Persistent Atrial Fibrillation Ablation: A Meta-Analysis With Trial Sequential Analysis and Meta-Regression”.
+“Temporal Trends and Lesion Sets for Persistent Atrial Fibrillation Ablation: A Meta-Analysis With Trial Sequential Analysis and Meta-Regression.”.
 Circulation.
 Arrhythmia and Electrophysiology 16 (9): e011861. https://doi.org/10.1161/CIRCEP.123.011861.

 BACKGROUND: Ablation for persistent atrial fibrillation (PsAF) has been performed for over 20 years, although success rates have remained modest.
 Several adjunctive lesion sets have been studied but none have become standard of practice.
 We sought to describe how the efficacy of ablation for PsAF has evolved in this time period with a focus on the effect of adjunctive ablation strategies.